krzksz/phCompile/README.md

 ## Directives
 Directive are objects responsible for compiling provided `DOMElement` using given `Scope` data. ngPhCompile comes with some default `Directive` objects that correspond with standard AngularJS directives.
 Those objects must extend `Directive` object to be accepted by `PhCompile`.

+##Contribute
+You are welcome to contribute your own improvements and ideas.
+If you have any issues and feature ideas please post them at [project's issues page](https://github.com/krzksz/ngPhCompile/issues).

+##Contact
+If you would like you can contact me or follow via Twitter [@krzksz](https://twitter.com/krzksz).

 ## Thanks
 I would like to thank [@danchoi](https://github.com/danchoi) for creating his [AngularJS template parser in Haskell](https://github.com/danchoi/ngrender) which gave me inspiration and ideas for this project.